kaazing/documentation/admin-reference/r_configure_gateway_service.md

 -   `ssl`: Specifies the Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL).
 -   `tcp`: Specifies the Transmission Control Protocol (TCP).
 -   `udp`: Specifies the User Datagram Protocol (UDP).

+**Note:** For TCP and UDP URLs in `accept`, `tcp.bind`, `udp.bind`, and `protocol.transport` elements, you can use the name of a network interface in place of a hostname or IP address.
+For example, `<accept>tcp://@eth0:8123</accept>` (Linux/Mac) and `<tcp.bind>[@Local Area Connection]:8123</tcp.bind>` (Windows).
+Use square brackets around a subinterface name or when the name contains spaces (`<tcp.bind>[@eth0:1]:8123</tcp.bind>`).
+Binding to an interface binds to all IP addresses defined on that interface (IPv4, IPv6).

+By using interface names instead of IP address, the Gateway configuration file, gateway-config.xml, can be copied between Gateway cluster members without the need to update each cluster member’s configuration with its IP address.

 See the [Configure the Gateway on an Internal Network](../internal-network/p_protocol_binding.md) document for more information about configuring the `protocol.bind` element.